DICE: Data-Efficient Clinical Event Extraction with Generative Models: Details of Implementation and Experiments

 \subsection{Implementation Details}

-\mypar{Mention Identification.} The sliding window scan the passage from beginning to end with pre-defined window size and step size, which significantly boosts the coverage of the predicted mentions.
-During both training and inference, we retain the original full-length input passage in addition to the sliding window segments. \mypar{Training and evaluation.} We select the best epoch based on the highest F1 score of the pipelined EAE classification task on the validation set.
+\mypar{Mention Identification.} The sliding window scans the passage from beginning to end with a pre-defined window size and step size, which significantly boosts the coverage of the predicted mentions.
+During both training and inference, we retain the original full-length input passage in addition to the sliding window segments.

+\mypar{Training and evaluation.} We select the best epoch based on the highest F1 score of the most downstream MI/ED/EAE task on the validation set.
 When evaluating correctness, we only accept an exact match between the generated trigger/argument and the ground-truth trigger/argument as a correct prediction.
 We use beam search with 2 beams to generate the output sequences for all three generative tasks.
-The generation stops either when the ``end\_of\_sentence'' token is generated or the output length reaches 30. \paragraph{Frameworks.} Our entire codebase is implemented in PyTorch.\footnote{https://pytorch.org/} The implementations of the transformer-based models are extended from the Huggingface\footnote{https://github.com/huggingface/transformers}~codebase~\cite{wolf-etal-2020-transformers}.
+The generation stops either when the ``end\_of\_sentence'' token is generated or the output length reaches 30.